adevil5/adevil5.github.io/_posts/2023-08-14-til-navigating-the-tricky-waters-of-global-and-locaiton-configurations-in-dotnet.md

 ## Conclusion

 In the world of .NET configurations, the key takeaway is to be deliberate and understand the scope of every configuration you set.
-Whether you're defining configurations globally or for specific locations, being clear about your intentions will save you a lot of headaches down the road.
-Today's learning reinforced the age-old coding mantra: Keep it simple and clear!
+Whether defining configurations globally or for specific locations, being clear about your intentions will save you many headaches.
+Today's learning reinforced the age-old coding mantra: Keep it simple!